GWW/scsnv/README.md

 scsnv collapse -l V2 -r genome_fasta -i index_prefix -o sample/ --threads 4 --bam-write 8 -b sample/barcode_counts.txt.gz sample/merged.bam

 #Find the optimal number of cells
+#If a group file wasn't specified you can add the --skip-mt flag to skip MT DNA(%) calculations
+#There are additional options to control how cells are filtered that can be used see scsnvmisc cells -h
 scsnvmisc cells -o sample sample/summary.h5

 #Pileup the reads from the collapsed molecules using a list of passed barcodes